How to use the VR Tourviewer Remote?

-- Install VR Tourviewer Remote for Windows
+- Install VR Tourviewer Remote

 - Start VR Tourviewer on the VR device